Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 - Can you freeze a ham?
 Absolutely!
 Ham freezer greatly.
 Just ensure it’s fully sealed in a Ziploc bag so it doesn’t get freezer burn.

-- How to reheat in a microwave: You can slice the ham up and place it in a microwave proof dish and reheat it for 1 minute.
-Let it go for another 30 secs if needed.
+- How to reheat in a microwave: Slice the ham, place it in a microwave-proof dish, and reheat for 1 minute.
+Let it go for another 30 seconds if needed.

 Frequently Asked Questions